 Find Your Vendors and Staff

 Next, it’s time to start making professional connections.
-Start with vendors who will provide your food and supplies, prioritizing both price and quality.
+Start with vendors who will provide your food and supplies.
+This should include kitchen items like stoves and quality knives, as well as front-of-house furniture such as commercial restaurant tables and comfortable chairs.
+When doing so, prioritize both price and quality.

 Then, it’s time to start hiring your staff.
 As a new restaurant, you’ll want to hire people who have restaurant experience and can help you navigate the hiccups that will come along.